 Overall, the pandemic has had a significant impact on freelancing jobs and the freelance economy, but there are still opportunities for freelancers who are quick to adapt and willing to learn new skills.

 RE-Imagining Workplace Agreements and Relationship Design to Ensure Intellectual Property (IP) is Covered The Impact of COVID-19 on the Personal Brand of Freelancers: Developing Personal Branding and Business Presence Note: The following content is an excerpt from the recently published eBook, How to Survive COVID-19 (also titled Freelancing, in the Wake of the Pension Changes, 2018) available from Medium.
 Freelancers already feel vulnerable, having recently lost their security deposits and benefits due to the Ontario Pension Change and Ontario’s Fight for $15 and Fairness.
 Freelancers in Ontario who have already lost work will be the worst affected.
 Freelancers in all other provinces and Canada are at risk.
 If you are a freelancer, this means your job security is in jeopardy.

 Over 80% of workers in the US freelance.
 It is a way to gain control over your work life while also being able to work on your own terms.
 As the freelance workforce continues to grow in the US, managing a career as a freelancer becomes more popular, yet only around 16% of freelancers are fully comfortable with the way they are living and working today.
 For this reason, the Center for Economic and Policy Research, in conjunction with the Freelancers Union, surveyed more than 3,600 workers who were predominantly independent or semi-independent workers.
-They looked specifically at what impact the government shutdown had on these people and the impacts upon their health, finances, and overall well-being.
+They looked specifically at what impact the government shutdown had on these people and the impacts on their health, finances, and overall well-being.